Live a piece of history in what may become one of the best hotels in Uruguay.

 Minutes from iconic beaches and nestling in the most picturesque landscapes and trekking in Uruguay, soak up the serenity at this truely vintage hotel.

-The hotel has just been reopened by Alegre–whose family has owned the building since the 1940s–and Marcela, his warm generous wife.
+The hotel is run by Marcela and her husband, Alegre—whose family has owned the building since the 1940s.
 Nothing is too much for their guests, they’ll even drive you to the beach.
 Everything at the hotel is original.
-If you look at photographs from the 1920s (see our gallery), you’ll see the same chairs as you’ll be sitting on at Sunday high tea.
+If you look at photographs from the 1920s, you’ll see the same chairs as you’ll be sitting on at Sunday high tea.
 The only difference is that the palm trees are now so much taller.

 What you should know

-Not walking distance to restaurants or bars Home cooked breakfast is included (Marcela had read that I love Eggs Benedict and she made some for our breakfast – such a lovely touch).
+Not walking distance to restaurants or bars Home cooked breakfast is included (Marcela had read that I love Eggs Benedict and she made some for our breakfast—such a lovely touch).
 The hotel has an afternoon tearoom on weekends and holidays.
 With advanced warning, Marcela is delighted to cook simple Uruguayan cuisine for you using local organic produce.
-There’s good local eating 5-20 minutes drive away (and some of Uruguay’s best restaurants eg Macachin just a little further afield).
+There’s good local eating 5-20 minutes drive away (and some of Uruguay’s best restaurants).

 As several of the best hotels in Uruguay, the property is just off the coastal highway The thick century old walls mean that the noise is minimal.
 An added benefit is that the international airport is under an hour away.

 The owners speak limited English Though Marcela is a natural communicator.
 Alegre speaks Hebrew.